-During the year ended December 31, 2020, the District conveyed all its capital assets to Colorado Springs Utilities ("CSU").
+During the year ended December 31, 2020, the District conveyed all of its capital assets to CSU.
 The District was obligated to reimburse CSU for the cost of improvements and easements that had not been made prior to the conveyance.
-The District estimates the cost for the improvements and easments will be \$100,000 and, accordingly, has included this balance in accounts payable and accrued liabilities on the statement of net position as of December 31, 2022.
-Any differences between the estimated and actual amounts will be reflected in the period in which such differences are determinable.
+The District estimated the cost for the improvements and easements to be \$100,000 and, accordingly, included this balance in accounts payable and accrued liabilities on the statement of net position as of December 31, 2022.
+During the year ended December 31, 2023, the District paid \$58,893 to satisfy the obligation to CSU.
+CSU released and discharged the District from any further payment obligations related to the conveyance of capital assets.
+The difference of \$41,108 between the estimated cost previously recorded and the amount paid to satisfy the obligation was recorded as recovery of previously estimated obligations to reimburse CSU during the year ended December 31, 2023 in the financial statements.

 Upon conversion of the water distribution system to CSU, the District did not dissolve and will not be permitted to do so until the debt incurred for the required improvements to the infrastructure has been repaid in full.
 Accordingly, the District is required to continue to impose and collect ongoing monthly debt service, administrative, and other fees.
+During the years ended December 31, 2023 and December 31, 2022 the District collected \$436,569 and \$454,197 in debt service, administrative, and other fees, respectively.